wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/manual.md

 You have installed and configured the plugin successfully.
 If you have any questions regarding the plugin, feel free to contact our Integration team at <integration@multisafepay.com>

 After installing the MultiSafepay Payments application, you can access the settings page.
-You will be redirected to this page automatically after the installation or you can go there by clicking on the _Go to App_ button in your Lightspeed backend when you go to your apps and select the MultiSafepay Payments app.
+You will be redirected to this page automatically after the installation.
+Alternatively, navigate to your apps, select the MultiSafepay Payments app and click on the _Go to App_ button.